Find Affordable College Courses

 After completing their degree, medical assisting graduates from Remington College - Memphis Campus carry an average student debtload of $19,123.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $71.

-Full Allied Health & Medical Assisting Services at Remington College - Memphis Campus Report
+Read full report on Allied Health & Medical Assisting Services at Remington College - Memphis Campus

-Allied Health Careers Institute ranked #9 on this year’s Best Allied Health Services Schools in Tennessee list.
-Located in the city of Murfreesboro, Allied Health Careers Institute is a private for-profit college with a fairly small student population.
+Allied Health Careers Institute came in at #9 in this year’s edition of the Best Allied Health Services Schools in Tennessee ranking.
+Located in the midsize city of Murfreesboro, Allied Health Careers Institute is a private for-profit college with a small student population.

 Medical Assisting majors at Allied Health Careers Institute take out an average of $6,544 in student loans while working on their egree.